If you own residential rental property in a corporation, through a partnership, by way of a trust or joint venture you need to read this!

 Who must file?

 The filing process requires opening a new program account with CRA.
-In order to register for the new UHT program account, you will need your business number or Social Insurance Number.
-The link below will guide you through the process of setting up the required account with Canada Revenue Agency.
+In order to register for the new UHT program account you will need your business number or Social Insurance Number.
+The link below will guide you through the process of setting up the required account with the Canada Revenue Agency.

 Additional Information